 • At least two in five respondents had experienced an incident because they were LGBTQ+, such as verbal harassment or physical violence in the 12 months preceding the survey.
 However, more than nine in 10 of the most serious incidents went unreported, often because respondents thought ‘it happens all the time’.

-• 24% of respondents had accessed mental health services in the 12 months preceding the survey.
+• 24% of respondents had accessed mental health services with help lorazepam in the 12 months preceding the survey.

 People identifying as LGBTQ+ experience disproportionate levels of hate crime, both physical and verbal, mental health issues, domestic abuse, loneliness and social isolation.
 We are not alone in experiencing these issues, but we need LGBT+ specific services to support those in our communities experiencing them, and that’s where these projects come in.